John FishChairman & Chief Executive Officer

 John F. Fish is the Chairman and Chief Executive Officer of Suffolk Construction Company, Inc. He is responsible for providing the vision and strategic direction of the company, maintaining and reinforcing the corporate culture, leading the national executive and management teams, and overseeing decisions regarding the organization’s capital expenditures.
 Under Mr. Fish’s leadership, Suffolk has grown into one of the most successful privately held general building contractors in the country.
 With approximately $2 billion in annual revenue, Suffolk is ranked #29 in the nation by Engineering News-Record, and is the largest builder in New England.

 In addition to leading Suffolk, Mr. Fish serves on a number of Boards committed to the business agendas of the City of Boston and the State of Massachusetts.
-He serves on the Board of Directors for the Federal Reserve Bank of Boston and is a founding member and former Chair of the Massachusetts Competitive Partnership (MACP)—he currently Chairs the Higher Education and Workforce Development Committee for that group.
-Mr. Fish was selected as a delegate by Governor Deval Patrick for the Massachusetts-Israel Innovation Economy Partnership Mission and was recently appointed to the Economic Development Planning Council for the Commonwealth of Massachusetts.
+He is the Chairman of the Greater Boston Chamber of Commerce, serves on the Board of Directors for the Federal Reserve Bank of Boston, and is a founding member and former Chair of the Massachusetts Competitive Partnership (MACP)—he currently Chairs the Higher Education and Workforce Development Committee for that group.
+Mr. Fish has also played a leadership role in Boston’s bid for the 2024 Summer Olympic Games—he served as Chair of the Legislative Commission to study the feasibility of hosting the 2024 Olympics and currently serves as Chair of the Boston 2024 Partnership.
+Mr. Fish was selected as a delegate by Governor Deval Patrick for the Massachusetts-Israel Innovation Economy Partnership Mission and was appointed to the Economic Development Planning Council for the Commonwealth of Massachusetts.

 As Chairman of the Red & Blue Foundation, Suffolk’s non-profit initiative, Mr. Fish has supported numerous philanthropic endeavors.
 He also provides the vision, support, and day-to-day leadership behind the Boston Scholar Athletes program, which currently reaches 4,000 high school student-athletes in 19 Boston Public Schools.
 Mr. Fish serves on the Board for Camp Harbor View.
 Additionally, Mr. Fish was named the 2011 National Association of Corporate Directors Non-Profit Director of the Year.